Skip to content

 bun vitest run --project xterm # Run xterm only

-The key insight: all backends implement the same TerminalBackend interface, so Terminal behavior is identical.
-Differences between backends surface as test failures, revealing compatibility issues.
+All backends implement the same TerminalBackend interface, so Terminal behavior should be identical.
+Differences surface as test failures, revealing compatibility issues:

 • Different color palette handling